Castlevania: Symphony of the Night – 1997 Developer Interview

 Igarashi: Since we increased the size of the player character, we had to think about how that balance would work with the traditional whip; the problem is that the whip would reach across the entire screen, so we decided to make an action game based on other weapons instead.
 We also wanted a character whose abilities could grow and change, and to that end we thought using a character who could transform into other things would be more interesting.
 Given those two points, and the need to connect the protaganist to the history of Castlevania, we chose Alucard.

-Furukawa: From a visuals perspective, we’ve thought that it would be cool to have a stylish man as the lead sometime.
-The image of Simon in the instruction booklet of the very first Famicom Akumajou Dracula was slender and stylish, I think.
+Furukawa: From a visuals perspective, we thought it would be cool to have a stylish man as the lead.
+The image of Simon in the instruction booklet of the very first Famicom Akumajou Dracula was slender and stylish.
 But somewhere along the way the Belmont image got changed to a pumped-up, musclebound man… and Symphony of the Night seemed like a good chance to change that image.
 I also think the “Akumajou” (demon castle) title doesn’t really suggest Simon Belmont as the main character, though that might be overstating things.

 —Please tell us about any events, ideas, or characters that had to be cut from Symphony of the Night.
 Also, if there’s any post-game story for Richter, Maria, or Alucard, please share that too.